-I go through book-borrowing phases, and my current one focuses on subjects like happiness, meditation and mindfulness, so this post was right up my alley.
+I go through book-borrowing phases, and my current one focuses on subjects like happiness, meditation and mindfulness, so this article was right up my alley.
 I’m one for top-ten style lists since reading Nick Hornby’s High Fidelity (plus I can find goals for the New Year within a list like this), so I clicked.

 As I began to read down the list, I was surprised at how many items I have already tackled – or at least read about – in 2015.
 For me, the daily struggles of avoiding the consumption of refined sugar, caffeine, and overuse of the Internet have been ongoing since last August.
 Other items on the list such as omitting negative newscasts, going to bed early, getting more sleep, and flossing daily, have been the easier goals to meet.
 Hardy’s suggestions like getting a juicer or consuming coconut oil I feel are optional…but I found suggestion #20 an intriguing one that I had never heard of: Listen to audiobooks and podcasts on a 2x speed, your brain will change faster.